Vibrating Panties Guide and Play Ideas

 Safety, privacy, and data: what couples need to know

 Connected = data.
 App-enabled sex toys have had high-profile privacy missteps.
-In 2016–2017, We-Vibe's app collected sensitive usage data without clear consent, leading to a multimillion-dollar settlement and subsequent policy changes.
+In 2016 to 2017, We-Vibe's app collected sensitive usage data without clear consent, leading to a multimillion-dollar settlement and subsequent policy changes.
 Independent trackers like Mozilla's Privacy Not Included have documented the issue and improvements.

 Practical privacy tips (any brand):